 Step 3: Apply Dark Gel Stain

 Apply the gel stain using a chip brush.
 Work in small areas as you do not want the stain to start to dry.
 Once it starts to dry, it is harder to remove.
 Use a cloth to wipe away the stain.
-If the wood is not dark enough, let the first coat dry completely and apply another coat of stain in the same manner, allowing to dry completely after wiping away the extra stain.
+If the wood is not dark enough, let the first coat dry completely and apply another coat of stain in the same manner, allowing it to dry completely after wiping away the extra stain.
 I used Java Gel stain from General Finishes on this table.
 You can use any brand of gel stain.

 This is the before and after, after applying one coat of gel stain.